The Shandon Bridge Cork

 It features a barreled, vaulted ceiling, colorful stained-glass windows, and a baptismal stone that dates to 1629.

-Don’t leave this iconic Cork attraction without climbing the narrow stone steps to the top of the tower and ringing the famous bells., which weigh 6 tons.
+Don’t leave this iconic Cork attraction without climbing the narrow stone steps to the top of the tower and ringing the famous bells, which weigh 6 tons.

-Admission is €6 for adults, €5 for seniors and students and €3 for children ages 5-15.
-The family admission fee (for 2 adults and up to 4 children under 16) is €15.
+Admission is €7 for adults, €6 for seniors (60+) and students mnwith an ID, and €4 for children ages 3-17.
+The family admission fee (for 2 adults and up to 4 children under 16) is €16.

 DiscoverCars.comirelandonabudget.com